Jameshunter1/Portfolio/README.md

 ## Personal Portfolio

-This is a portfolio website built using Next.js, React, Tailwind CSS, and Sanity.io.
-The website showcases my ability to build responsive web applications using Next.js and React, and styling with Tailwind CSS.
+This portfolio website is a prime example of modern web development, built using Next.js, React, Tailwind CSS, and Sanity.io.
+The website showcases the developer's ability to build fast, responsive, and visually appealing web applications using cutting-edge technologies and frameworks.

 ## Prerequisites